MSJosh/documentation/Sentinel/Firewall/CommonSecurityLog/CEFAUX.md

 - Data will land in CommonSecurityLog until transformation in the data collection rule has been updated.

-### Step 3: Open Workbooks and Select Data Collection Rule Toolkit **Needs to be done in Azure Portal at time of me writing this**
+### Step 3: Open Workbooks and Select Data Collection Rule Toolkit
 - Select proper subscription and workspace
 - Select the third option **Review/Modify DCR Rules** (yes it is Data Collection Rules Rules)
 - Your DCRs will show up, select the DCR created for  Common Event Formatand select **Modify DCR**